 Exchange and Aid Stations

-Maps: We do not provide detailed maps and elevation profiles to respect the privacy of the landowners who allow one-day access through their property to make this event possible.
+Maps: We do not provide detailed maps and to respect the privacy of the landowners who allow one-day access through their property to make this event possible.
 There are two significant climbs just after aid stations 3 and 4, and a significant descent at the end of the course.